mui/toolpad/examples/core/auth-vite/README.md

 # Toolpad Core - Vite with React Router and mock authentication

-This template provides a minimal setup to get React working in Vite with HMR.
+This example provides a minimal setup to get Toolpad Core working in Vite with HMR, as well as routing with React Router and a mock authentication setup.

 ## Clone using `create-toolpad-app`